BenjaminPayne/star-wars/README.md

 }
 ```

+As this response lacked the numerical identifier field as a property, it was hard for me to construct a URL to query a specific planet for.

 I resolved this issue by doing some string manipulation of the `url` property in order to derive the correct identifier.

+This allowed the component at the `planets/:id` route to query the API for a response on initialisation.

-Ideally it would have been a better solution to provide a planet identifier in this response object.
+Ideally this identifier would have been provided in the planet response object.

 ## Design Decisions